Rome: Santa Maria in Cosmedin

 Obviously the Ara Maxima was not really built by either Hercules or the grateful residents in the area.
 The traditional date for Hercules’ journey to Italy is 1235 BCE, but the altar was constructed much later.
 It seems to have been built during the Regal era (753-509 BCE).
 It was then restored in the second century BCE, possibly by the famous Roman general and politician Scipio Aemilianus, who was censor in 142-141 BCE.
 The remains in the crypt date from this period.
 The road to the east of the church, behind the block of buildings, is nowadays called the Via dell’Ara Massima di Ercole.

-The nave of the church.
+Floor of the church.

 The other building is often called a statio annonae.
 The annona was Rome’s grain dole for the poor and ordinary citizens of the community.
 A statio annonae was thus the office used for administering the grain supply.
 It should be noted that the theory that the building was such an office is quickly falling out of favour.
 There was certainly a statio annonae in this region, but the Atlas of Ancient Rome believes it was located at the foot of the Aventine Hill.
 The authors of the Atlas argue that the building that was ultimately incorporated into the Santa Maria in Cosmedin was actually a consaeptum sacellum, an enclosed shrine which was connected to the Ara Maxima and held the cult statue of Hercules.
 This shrine already existed during the Republican era and was later restructured during the Imperial Age.
 The authors credit two emperors with this remodelling who were particularly dedicated to Hercules: Commodus (180-192) and Maximianus (286-310).

-The building on the Forum Boarium was rectangular in shape and had seven columns on the side of the facade and three on the two shorter sides.
+The building on the Forum Boarium was rectangular in shape and had seven columns on the side of the façade and three on the two shorter sides.
 The back wall was closed and made of brick, but there must have been an opening with a ramp leading to the Ara Maxima.
-The columns of the facade survived, as did three columns of the left side, which can be found in the left aisle of the Santa Maria.
+The columns of the façade survived, as did three columns of the left side, which can be found in the left aisle of the Santa Maria.

 Church history

-The Baroque facade of the church, removed in 1899 (photo: William Henry Goodyear, Brooklyn Museum).
+The Baroque façade of the church, removed in 1899 (photo: William Henry Goodyear, Brooklyn Museum).

-In the late fifth or early sixth century, an oratory was set up in the complex of the Ara Maxima and the statio or – more likely – the consaeptum sacellum.
-A proper church may then have been built by pope Gregorius the Great (590-604) at the end of the sixth century, but there is no documentary evidence.
+In the late fifth or early sixth century, an oratory was created in the complex of the Ara Maxima and the statio or – more likely – the consaeptum sacellum.
+A proper church may then have been built by Pope Gregorius the Great (590-604) at the end of the sixth century, but there is no documentary evidence.
 The church has three apses, a clear sign of Greek influence.
-It was probably built in its current form and then granted to Greek monks in the eighth century by pope Adrianus I (772-795).
+It was probably built in its current form and then granted to Greek monks in the eighth century by Pope Adrianus I (772-795).
 At that time, the emperor in Constantinople was on the side of the iconoclasts during what is usually called the First Iconoclastic Period, which started with the emperor Leo III the Isaurian in 726 and ended with the Seventh Ecumenical Council in 787 (there was a Second Iconoclastic Period between 815 and 843).
 Iconoclasm in Constantinople forced many Greek clergymen to seek refuge in Rome, where veneration of icons and religious imagery were still held in high regard.
 One group of monks ended up in the Santa Maria, then called the Santa Maria in Schola Graeca.
 Note that the road to the side of the church is called the Via della Greca, another reference to Rome’s former ethnic Greek community.

-The word ‘Cosmedin’ also has Greek origins.
+The word Cosmedin also has Greek origins.
 There are basically two theories with regard to the name Santa Maria in Cosmedin.
 One is that it refers to the Kosmidion near Constantinople, a monastery dedicated to Saints Cosmas and Damianus (cf. Santi Cosma e Damiano).
 A rival tradition holds that the church was simply beautifully decorated and was therefore nicknamed “kosmidion”, or “beautiful thing”.
-After the church was damaged during Robert Guiscard’s Sack of Rome in 1084, it was rebuilt in 1123 by pope Calixtus II, who was pope from 1119 to 1124.
+After the church was damaged during Robert Guiscard’s Sack of Rome in 1084, it was rebuilt in 1123 by Pope Calixtus II, who was pope from 1119 to 1124.

 Interior

 The Santa Maria is clearly a Greek Catholic basilica.
 I have already mentioned the three apses.
-There used to be separate galleries above the two aisles for people who were unable to or prohibited from joining the mass below, but these were removed during pope Calixtus’ restoration.
+There used to be separate galleries above the two aisles for people who were unable to or prohibited from joining the mass below, but these were removed during Pope Calixtus’ restoration.
 The rood screen between the nave and the altar was not removed and is another indication that this church is used by a community that follows the Byzantine rite.
 In this case, it is Rome’s Melkite community, which mainly consists of Syrian and Iraqi Catholics.
 The Melkites had used the Santa Maria in Domnica since 1734, but were forced to move to the Santa Maria in Cosmedin in the 1930s.

 Early 8th century mosaic in the sacristy.